nyu-ossd-s20/project-evaluation/The_Lounge_evaluation_1.md

 1. Is there a CONTRIBUTING document?
 If so, how easy to read and understand is it?
 Look through it and see if it is clear and thorough. <br>
-Yes, there is a CONTRIBUTING docuement [here](https://github.com/thelounge/thelounge/blob/master/.github/CONTRIBUTING.md).
-It is easy to read and everything is explained step by step, clearly.
+Yes, there is a CONTRIBUTING document [here](https://github.com/thelounge/thelounge/blob/master/.github/CONTRIBUTING.md).
+It is easy to read, and everything is explained step by step, clearly.

 1. Is there a CODE OF CONDUCT document?
 Does it have consequences for acts that violate it? <br>